graysonw/interview_assignments/README.md

 array that represents the warmest N successive days.

 ## Company2
-### Write a python script that ingests data from one of the external vendor's data sources and combine that data with
+### Python script to ingest, compare and output data from REST API and MySQL database
-our internal data set.
+Write a python script that ingests data from one of the external vendor's data sources and combine that data with our internal data set.
 This combined data set should allow data team members to compare the active users of the different platforms.
 The script should finish in less than one hour.